hugovasko/SigiDoc/README.md

 In order to make use of Kiln’s RDF capabilities, some setup is required.
 You need to create a repository in the Sesame server.

+- Prerequisites: You need Docker installed on your machine
-- Run ./docker.sh then open
+- Run docker-compose up --build
 - Go to http://127.0.0.1:9999/openrdf-workbench/
 - Click the “New repository” link at